luqhman647/Hotel-analysis---Python/README.md

 This data set contains a single file which compares various booking information between two hotels: a city hotel and a resort hotel.
 The dataset utilized for this analysis is an open-source collection sourced from Kaggle.
 Click here to download the dataset - [Download](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)
 ### Methodology
 The analysis is done using Python and is done in following steps
-* **Data cleaning:** Ensuring the dataset is free from errors and inconsistencies.
+* *Data cleaning:* Ensuring the dataset is free from errors and inconsistencies.
-* **EDA:** Gaining insights by summarizing the main characteristics of the data.
+* *EDA:* Gaining insights as per the requirement by summarizing the main characteristics of the data.
-* **Data vizualisation:** Creating graphical representations to illustrate the data trends and insights effectively.
+* *Data vizualisation:* Creating graphical representations to illustrate the data trends and insights effectively.
-* **Report:** Creating a comprehensive report which explains the clients /stakeholders about the findings and the insights.
+* *Report:* Creating a comprehensive report which explains the clients /stakeholders about the findings and the insights.

 Find the detailed report in **'Hotel_booking_report.pdf'** file.

 Find the code in **'Hotel booking - Data Analysis.ipynb'** file.